Skip to contents

 Conclusion

 This quick guide introduced the general framework of StreamFind.
-The StreamFind is a data processing workflow designer that uses R6 classes to manage, process, visualize and report data within a project.
-The CoreEngine is the parent class of all other data specific engines and manages the project information via the class ProjectHeaders.
-The ProcessingSettings are used to harmonize the diversity of processing methods and algorithms available in a Workflow object.
+The StreamFind is a data agnostic processing workflow designer that uses R6 classes to manage, process, visualize and report data within a project.
+The CoreEngine is the parent class of all other data specific engines and manages the project information via the class Metadata.
+The ProcessingStep are used to harmonize the diversity of processing methods and algorithms available in a Workflow object.
 The data processing is delegated to child engines, such as the RamanEngine and MassSpecEngine.
-The Workflow is assembled by combining different ProcessingSettings in a specific order.
-The results can be accessed with dedicated fields (e.g. spectra and plot_spectra).
+The Workflow is assembled by combining different ProcessingStep child class objects in a specific order.
+The Results can be accessed with dedicated fields (e.g. spectra and plot_spectra).
 StreamFind can be used via scripting as demonstrated in this guide or via the embedded shiny app for a graphical user interface.
 See the StreamFind App Guide for more information.